-A typical term sheet will include a non-cumulative dividend on the preferred stock -- usually set at between 8 and 10% of the purchase price per annum.
+Why would a term sheet include dividends?A typical term sheet will include a non-cumulative dividend on the preferred stock -- usually set at between 8 and 10% of the purchase price per annum.
 While initially this may seem heavy-handed ("You are trying to tell me that they want dividends too?!?"), in practice, dividends are rarely a point of negotiation.
 The truth is that very few private companies pay (and few investors ever expect to receive) dividends.
 So dividends are rarely a major point of negotiation, however, sometimes the use of cumulative dividends vs. non-cumulative dividends do become negotiated.
 As you will read below, there can be a substantial difference between the two types of dividends.

 To understand the implications, take the following example: A venture capitalist invests $3 million in both Company A and Company B. Company A has cumulative dividends set at 8% annually.
 Company B has noncumulative dividends set at 8% annually.
 Three years down the road, both Company A and B are sold.
 Now Company B must pay the venture capitalist $720,000 of accrued dividends, while Company A has no dividends to pay, since none were declared.

 Common Practice: Cumulative vs. Noncumulative DividendsGenerally, these are not intended to be paid in cash because the start-up company needs the cash.
 However, cumulative dividends may be paid in connection with a redemption or at the time of a merger; or, in the event of a public offering, would be added as a premium to the rate at which shares of Preferred Stock are converted into Common Stock (this rate is usually one-to-one at the time of the financing).

 Will the deal include cumulative dividends?Percentage of financings that include cumulative dividends:

 Source: Venture Capital Survey, Silicon Valley Third Quarter 2007, Fenwick & West LLP